kngoran/Ngoran_Portfolio/README.md

-    whether they have bought at least one RR Diner Coffee product online their distance from the flagship store in the USA (standardized to a number between 0 and 11) how much they spent on RR Diner Coffee products on the week of the survey how much they spent on RR Diner Coffee products in the month preeding the survey the number of RR Diner coffee bean shipments each customer has ordered over the preceding year
+    whether they have bought at least one RR Diner Coffee product online their distance from the flagship store in the USA (standardized to a number between 0 and 11) how much they spent on RR Diner Coffee products on the week of the survey how much they spent on RR Diner Coffee products in the month preceding the survey the number of RR Diner coffee bean shipments each customer has ordered over the preceding year

 You also asked each customer participating in the survey whether they would buy the Hidden Farm coffee, and some (but not all) of the customers gave responses to that question.